davidrosenberg/anki-assimil/v2/README.md

 - `generated/` - Auto-generated files (don't edit these)
 - `src/` - Source code modules

+## Directory Conventions

+- Canonical folders: use `data/` for human-edited artifacts and `generated/` for auto-produced outputs.
+- Legacy aliases: some older scripts refer to `working/` (≙ `data/`) and `output/` (≙ `generated/`).
+If those exist locally, treat them as synonyms but prefer the canonical names in new code and docs.

 ## Key Files Explained

 ### assimil.csv - Phrase Cards Content